Choosing the right therapist for your child with developmental needs

 3. Watch out for claims

-Ms Yi said some therapy providers may make unrealistic claims, like being able to treat every condition and telling parents their kids can become ‘normal’.
+Ms Yi said some therapy providers may make unrealistic claims, like being able to treat every condition and telling parents their kids can become “normal”.

 These are red flags, she said.